Data Processing Agreement

 3.3 Confidentiality.
 The Processor and those working under the authority of the Processor are obliged to treat the Personal Data as confidential, unless a legal provision obliges the Processor to disclose such information or disclosure is necessary due to the Processor’s tasks.
 Accordingly, the aforementioned persons working under its authority have signed non-disclosure agreements, or are otherwise bound by written confidentiality obligations.

 3.4 Sub-processors.
 If a Processor engages a sub-processor, it is obligated to ensure that the sub-processor complies with all the obligations imposed under this DPA and specifically Articles 28.2 and 28.4 of the GDPR.
 The sub-processors the Processor uses at the time of forming the DPA are outlined in Annex 2.
 The Controller grants consent for the sub-processors listed.
 Once the DPA comes into effect, the Processor will inform the Controller when engaging new sub-processors.
+If the Controller objects to a new sub-processor on reasonable grounds within that period, the Parties shall work in good faith to resolve the objection.

 3.5 Processing within the European Economic Area (EEA).
 The Processor ensures that the personal data is not processed outside the EEA unless the conditions laid down in Articles 45 or 46 of the GDPR are satisfied.
 Once the DPA comes into effect, the Processor will inform the Controller when engaging new Processing activities outside the EEA.